bczernecki/climate/README.md

 country in the Ogimet repository
 - **nearest_stations_ogimet()** - Downloading information about nearest stations to the selected point available for the selected country in the Ogimet repository
-- **meteo_imgw_stations** - Built-in   metadata from the IMGW-PIB repository for   meteorological   stations,   their   geographical coordinates, and ID numbers
+- **imgw_meteo_stations** - Built-in   metadata from the IMGW-PIB repository for   meteorological   stations,   their   geographical coordinates, and ID numbers
-- **hydro_imgw_stations** - Built-in metadata from the IMGW-PIB repository for   hydrological   stations,    their   geographical coordinates, and ID numbers
+- **imgw_hydro_stations** - Built-in metadata from the IMGW-PIB repository for   hydrological   stations,    their   geographical coordinates, and ID numbers
+- **imgw_meteo_abbrev** - Dictionary explaining variables available for meteorological stations (from the IMGW-PIB repository)
+- **imgw_hydro_abbrev** - Dictionary explaining variables available for hydrological stations (from the IMGW-PIB repository)

 ## Examples